Bonding with Your New Kitten

 A: Play is very important to socializing your kitten.
 You also want to do object play.
 The five games cats should be taught to play are mouse, bird, lizard, rabbit, and bug.
 Buy something that looks like a bird and pretend it’s a bird.
 Get a laser pointer and pretend it’s a bug.
 The mistake most people make is they buy these toys for play, but they don’t mimic the animal’s actions when playing.

 And let the cat win sometimes.
-Take a treat and put it under the toy and let him pounce on it and eat it.
+Take a treat and put it under the toy and let them pounce on it and eat it.
 It’s no fun to lose all the time.